hannahmetzler/ai_skills/Notes_for_future_courses.md

 # To Do:

 - Which models exist slide
-  - Include new models: GPT 4.5 (for writing and exploring ideas - is this ChatGPT Deep Research?), o3 for reasonging, Claude 3.7, Gemini 2.5 Pro (free, just less agentic ability)
+  - GPT 4.5 (for writing and exploring ideas - is this ChatGPT Deep Research?),
+  - o3 for reasoning and o4 mini.
+  - GPT 4.1 instead of 4: larger window of up to one million tokens of context, gpt4.1 mini, gpt-41 nano.
+More lightweight.
+4.1. is 26 percent cheaper than gpt-4o.
+  - GPT-4.5 preview will be deprectated on July 14th? https://www.theverge.com/news/647896/openai-chatgpt-gpt-4-1-mini-nano-launch-availability
+  - GPT 5 in a few months
+    - Claude 3.7, Gemini 2.5 Pro (free, just less agentic ability)
-  - slightly less capable but faster and cheaper models (Gemini 2.5 Flash, o4-mini, and Grok-3-mini)
+    -   - slightly less capable but faster and cheaper models (Gemini 2.5 Flash, o4-mini, and Grok-3-mini)
 - Update part about o1 to o3
   - o3 mini: quick reasoning (wie Deepseek R1), particularly good for programming
-  - better: 03 mini high
+  - better: 04 mini.
+  - trained to problem solve, and use tools agentically (search, write code, generae graphs, explain, etc)
 - Include Deep Research: Google Deep Research, Claude Research
   - Think for much longer
   - provide sources